DAVED: Data Acquisition via Experimental Design for Data Markets: Data Acquisition versus Data Valuation

-Another difference between our approach and previous work is the assumption of centralized data access to perform the valuation.
-In a decentralized data marketplace, data validation must be performed before full data access is granted to the buyer~\cite{kennedy2022revisiting}.
+In a decentralized data marketplace, data acquisition must be performed \emph{before} full data access is granted to the buyer~\cite{kennedy2022revisiting}.
 This is related to Arrow's Information Paradox~\cite{arrow1972economic}, where a seller would be unwilling to give access before payment because data can be easily copied.
-At the same time, a buyer would be unlikely to purchase data without first determining its value, quality, relevance, etc. This distinction between centralized and decentralized techniques for data markets is becoming widely appreciated.
-A recent data valuation benchmark motivates the need to estimate value without requiring white-box access to the seller's data~\cite{chen2023data}.
+At the same time, a buyer would be unlikely to purchase data without first determining its utility in the context of their data application.
+This distinction between data valuation and data acquisition for data markets is also discussed in a recent data acquisition benchmark, where data value must be estimated without requiring white-box access to the seller's data~\cite{chen2023data}.